Healthy Sector > Copyright and Neighbouring Rights

 Copyright and Neighbouring Rights

-Since 2010, CAPACOA has had an ongoing dialogue with Re:Sound and SOCAN regarding neighbouring rights for the use of recorded music.
-We work constructively with Re:Sound to define simple tariffs that offer fair compensation to right holders and that take into account the realities of performing arts organizations.
+Since 2010, CAPACOA has had an ongoing dialogue with Re:Sound and SOCAN regarding rights for the use of recorded music.
+We have notably worked constructively with Re:Sound to define simple tariffs that offer fair compensation to right holders and that take into account the realities of performing arts organizations.

 CAPACOA-Re:Sound Agreement